BGCG/project2/README.md

 When starting this project, I sought some inspiration on how to approach how to build an online quiz.
 I found the youtube video from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1172s) very informative on how to approach building an online quiz.
 I took a different approach in a multiple areas but did use the following code to randomise the questions: `sortQuestions = questions.sort(() => Math.random() - 0.5);`.

 My main areas of troubleshotting were the iteration through the options to make the correct options appear in the button elements.
 I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following [youtube video](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the .forEach method of iterating through each element.
+In the troubleshooting and optimisation above I descirbed opting for a different approach to using a for loop where declared a global `i` variable for my iteration - I found this [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post in helping me achieve this.

 To select all my option buttons I made use of the querySelectorAll selector; I found the [folkstalk](https://www.folkstalk.com/2022/09/event-listener-to-elements-with-class-with-code-examples.html) post helpful in learning how to use this selector.